hahn-kev/ftl-xml-extension/README.md

 ## Features

-* Autocomplete of Event and Ship names
-* Go to definition and references supported for both events and ships
+* Autocomplete, Go to definition and references supported for
+  * events
+  * ships
+  * blueprints
+  * text
 * Warnings
   * if trying to load an event that can't be found
   * if trying to load a ship that can't be found
+  * if trying to load an autoblueprint that can't be found
+  * if trying to load text that can't be found
   * if a tag was not closed properly

 ## Known Issues

 You must wait for the loading indicator to finish.

-## Release Notes

-### 0.0.1

-Initial release of FTL XML

-### 0.0.2

-Enable web support

 **Enjoy!**